 If you’re looking for a fast self-balancing scooter, the Segway Ninebot S offers great speed, range, and safety with a unique design that could only come from Segway.
 That name also means it’s more expensive, however, so bear that in mind when shopping.

 What makes this scooter special?
 It has a high-capacity battery lithium-ion battery and 400-watt dual motors, which allows the unit to travel faster and further than most.
 The speed of Segways matches up to any hoverboard.
-The Segway Ninebot S top speed is 10 mph, and it has a 13.7-mile range, depending on the terrain and weight of the rider.
+The Segway Ninebot S' top speed is 10 mph, and it has a 13.7-mile range, depending on the terrain and weight of the rider.
 It can hold up to 220 pounds, which is a bit on the lower side for hoverboards.
-In terms of hills, it can get up inclines up to 15-degrees.
+In terms of hills, it can handle inclines of up to 15 degrees.

 Unlike other hoverboards, the Ninebot S has a steering bar you maneuver with your knees.
 It can be easily adjusted and it’s easy to use.
 It makes you feel more stable and comfortable, especially if you’re new to hoverboarding or Segways.
 When you want to store it, the knee control bar comes right off.
 If you ever need to carry the Segway around, it’s relatively lightweight at 28 pounds.